BUEC500C1/news-analyzer-wq-yang/news digester api/README.md

 - API user should be able to subscribe to specific topics, e.g. technology, politics, etc.
 - API users should be able to subscribe to specific news providers, e.g. npr, Boston Globe, etc.
-- API users should be able to get stream of news that they subscribe to, both preview(with news title and a brief introduction) and full news content.
+- API users should be able to get stream of news that they subscribe to, so that they can get inspiration for their investigation/report.
+- API users should be able to search keyword to enhance story.

 ## 2. Procedure-based or Entity-based